- DART was the first planetary defense mission to test a method of deflecting an asteroid on course to hit Earth.

-DART launches in July 2021 aboard a SpaceX Falcon 9 rocket from Vandenberg Air Force Base in California.
+DART launched in November 2021 aboard a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California.
 The spacecraft will loop around Earth multiple times, using its electric thruster to gain the speed needed to escape orbit.
 From there it will head to Didymos, possibly flying past another asteroid named 2001 CB21 on the way.

 DART's single science instrument is a high-resolution camera called DRACO that is also used for navigation.
 It is based on a similar camera aboard NASA's New Horizons spacecraft.

 Five days before arrival, DART will deploy an Italian Space Agency-built CubeSat to observe the impact.
 The main spacecraft will be too far from Earth for flight controllers to control in real-time, so it will switch to an autonomous navigation mode 4 hours before impact.
 Images from DRACO will help the spacecraft's computer differentiate between Didymos and Dimorphos and steer into the latter.

 And then it was over.
 On Sept.
 26, DART crashed into Dimorphos at a speed of 6.6 kilometers (4.1 miles) per second.
 The impact should have changed Dimorphos' orbital period around Didymos from 11.9 to 11.8 hours — a difference of just 4.2 minutes.
 This will pull Dimorphos slightly closer to Didymos.